 It is important to have accurate and reproducible methods for measuring environmental concentrations of the components of synthetic turf fields and playgrounds.
 The study protocols and the majority of the methods evaluated were found to be appropriate for characterizing concentrations of tire crumb components in the environment.

-In reviewing the literature, EPA believes there is no definitive study that fully addresses all of the questions regarding safety considerations associated with the use of synthetic turf and/or crumb rubber fields.
-As a further complication, characteristics and performance of synthetic grass blades may need to be considered separately from those of crumb rubber infill.
-However, both the Consumer Product Safety Commission and the Centers for Disease Control recommend that young children wash their hands frequently after playing outside and always before they eat.
-EPA also recommends these practices.
+Both the Consumer Product Safety Commission and the Centers for Disease Control and Prevention recommend that young children wash their hands frequently after playing outside and always before they eat.
+The EPA also recommends these practices.

-- The overall study protocol and many of the methods were found to be appropriate and could be implemented in the field.
-Several limitations are noted as follows:
+- The study protocol and many of the methods were found to be reliable and could be implemented in the field.
+Several limitations are noted as follows.

 - Collecting integrated air samples provided a high burden in terms of time and equipment.

-- It was difficult to obtain access and permission to sample at playgrounds and on recreational fields.
-More work is needed to increase public and private owner participation if additional monitoring studies are to be conducted.
+- It was difficult to obtain access and permission to sample at playgrounds and recreational fields.
+More work is needed to increase public and private owner participation if these studies are to be implemented.

 - Methods used to measure air concentrations of particulate matter (PM) and metals were found to be reliable.